 So, Buff and I started off by using her existing logo and brand colors to put together some rough ideas.
 After the first round of concepts, Buff admitted to me that she wasn’t totally happy with her existing identity.
 It felt outdated, not modern enough for her style, plus it was hard to use fluidly across her various promotions.
 In particular, she felt the square logo graphic wasn’t working in relation to her wordmark and hoped I could remedy it.
 So I hit the proverbial drawing board and after a bit of feedback and inspirational imagery from Buff, I got working on ideas.

-Since Buff expressed interest in keeping the same color scheme, I had to figure out how to incorporate that in some way still, but not in such a literal fashion as her old branding.
+Since Buff expressed interest in keeping the same color scheme, I had to figure out how to incorporate that in some way, but not in such a literal fashion as her old branding.
 After first nailing down a new wordmark with her, I focused on experimenting with the color palette as a grid of color.
 After dozens of possible combinations, Buff helped me narrow down and simplify the look.
 In the end, we came out with something really interesting—bright and fun.
-We opted to get rid of the brown in the layout since it was overpowering the imagery, and instead we incorporated that into her wordmark typography as an subtle accent.
+We opted to get rid of the brown in the layout since it was overpowering the imagery, and instead, we incorporated that into her wordmark typography as a subtle accent.
 For the backside of the promo, we played with blocks of color as well.

 The new design now feels more structured and gives off a modern vibe.
-When all was said and done, I had created three different print promo grid layouts for Buff–one that used one image, another that had two images, and the last, which could feature three.
-Most all of her work is shot in the same format, so she’s able to input new content easily.
+When all was said and done, I created three different print promo grid layouts for Buff–one that used one image, another that had two images, and the last, which could feature three.
+Most of her work is shot in the same format, so she’s able to input new content easily.
 Her new branding can also be translated to her email and other promotions in the future.

 Check out all of Buff’s work on her website.